 While visiting Xela, check out the local cemetery.
 Seriously!
 It’s colorful and fascinating.
 I also recommend indulging in the local street food, like pupusas, a delicious Salvadorian dish that is popular in Guatemala.

 From Xela, you have access to hot springs and several volcanoes.
 Tajamulco Volcano is the highest point in Central America.
 You can hike for three days to Lake Atitlan via narrow footpaths in between remote Mayan villages.
-Another great multi-day hike is Nebaj to Totod Santos – four days of trekking through the stunning and varied scenery.
+Another great multi-day hike is Nebaj to Todo Santos – four days of trekking through the stunning and varied scenery.

 Backpacking Semuc Champey